 Friends were confused when, during mania, I used words like ‘align’ to describe my emerging understanding of how we could more harmoniously relate to social power.
 I distinctly remember concluding that many of our social problems arise because we operate power with flawed understandings of its true nature.

 Our societies go through periods of significant disruption because the concept of exclusive ownership, and our tendencies to self-identify with ownership, are flawed understandings of how to operate power.

 That is an odd conclusion but I’m fairly certain it is not original to me.
 Within myself, recognizing the awareness of power which mania brings as resulting from an energy pervading but distinct from how I understood myself enabled me to experience mania with significantly less behavioural impact than is common.
 I expanded the scope of that understanding to conclude that the same might be true of society as a whole.

-At several points, after I took the stimulant, I had an awareness of a pull to grandiosity and messianic feelings.
+At several points, after I took the stimulant, I had an awareness of a strong pull to grandiosity and messianic feelings.
 However, I recognized these feelings as a mistaken misidentification with power.
 While my behaviour exhibited great confidence, I was able to distance my choices from messianic feelings and understand those feelings as arising from a combination of our habitual, day-to-day misunderstanding of how we operate power (as belonging to us), and the intense awareness of power/energy that I was experiencing.